ב״ה

 Come by our Sukkah at 2048 Spring Mill Rd.
 Lafayette Hill to shake the Lulav daily.

-We shake the Lulav till From Monday Morning October 10 21 until Sunday, October 16th.
+We shake the Lulav till From Thursday Morning October 17, until Wednesday, October 23rd.

 Simchat Torah Celebration